Germany's long anti-nuclear protest ends | DW | 29.12.2021

 Amid the growing anti-nuclear movement in the 1980s, hundreds of thousands protested against the construction of the nuclear plant in Brokdorf.

-Time and again, the protesters clashed with the police — especially after the nuclear accident in Chernobyl in 1986 saw increased radiation levels in soil and in foods in Germany.
+Time and again, the protesters clashed with the police — especially after the nuclear accident in Chernobyl in 1986 saw increased radiation levels in soil and foods across Germany.

 "I had small children who were not allowed to play in the sandbox.
-We all panicked," said Werner at the edges of the vigil.
+We all panicked," said Werner at the sidelines of the vigil.

 Opening in late 1986, Brokdorf was the first nuclear reactor in the world to go into operation after the Chernobyl disaster.

-He says that "showing opposition" and protesting also "helped us to combat our own fears."
+He said that "showing opposition" and protesting also "helped us to combat our own fears."

 Police clashed with some of the 100,000 anti-nuclear demonstrators marching against the Brokdorf plant in February 1981

-His fear was not unjustified.
+His fears weren't unjustified.
 In 2008, a study found that children growing up in close proximity to a German nuclear power plant face a higher risk of developing leukemia.

 Yet plants stayed open amid such health threats.
 One reason might be the decades of high revenues earned by the Brokdorf municipality through a commercial tax on the plant.
 Local politicians were loath to give up this income.

-Göttsche would have preferred that the nuclear power facility remained on the grid a while longer.
-She argued that this would have eased the transition to renewable energies.
-Yet, the funding bonanza brought about by the nuclear reactor is no more.
+Göttsche would have preferred that the nuclear facility remain on the grid a while longer, arguing that this would have eased the transition to renewable energy.
+Now, however, the funding bonanza from the nuclear reactor is no more.

-Pastor Hans-Günter Werner has helped organize the monthly protests against the Brokdorf nuclear reactor since 1986

-While Germany is phasing-out all its remaining nuclear power plants by the end of 2022, other countries like France, Great Britain, the US, India, Russia and China continue to rely on atomic energy.
+While Germany is phasing out all its remaining nuclear plants by the end of 2022, other countries like France, the United Kingdom, the United States, India, Russia and China continue to rely on nuclear energy.

 Globally, around 440 nuclear reactors are still operating, providing around 10% of the global energy supply.
-Some 50 nuclear reactors have been under construction this year, 18 of which are being built in China alone.
+Some 50 nuclear reactors were under construction this year, 18 of which are being built in China.

 Three hundred more nuclear plants are currently in the planning phase.
 Meanwhile, the nuclear power lobby is promoting nuclear energy as an allegedly clean and, most importantly, climate-friendly alternative.

-French president Emanuel Macron even announced this year that in order to achieve climate neutrality by 2050, France would restart building new smaller nuclear plants for the first time in decades.
+French President Emanuel Macron even announced this year that in order to achieve climate neutrality by 2050, France would restart plans to build new smaller nuclear plants for the first time in decades.

 Emissions from nuclear energy are significantly lower than those from coal, oil and natural gas.